ibm-cloud-docs/FileStorage/duplicate-volume.md

 Dependent duplicate can be refreshed from new snapshots of the parent volume manually immediately after their creation.
 The dependent duplicate volume locks the original snapshot so the snapshot cannot be deleted while the dependent duplicate exists.

-However, snapshots and replication of independent duplicate volumes aren't allowed until the data copy from the original to the duplicate is complete and the duplicate volume is fully independent from the parent volume.
+However, snapshots and replication of independent duplicate volumes aren't allowed until the data copy from the original to the duplicate is complete and the duplicate volume is fully independent.
 Depending on the size of the data, the separation process can take several hours.
 When it's complete, the duplicate can be managed and used as an independent volume.

 You can create a duplicate volume from the CLI and in the [{{site.data.keyword.cloud_notm}} console](/login){: external}.